gvdb/crowns/README.md

         - If a Jack is currently on a player’s Throne and they want to put another card there, the Jack and any cards used to advance it are discarded to Tombs
     + __As a Troop:__ If placed as a part of a Troop it adds the additional requirement that the Raiding player must discard a card from their Stronghold to pass it, known as a toll.
 The Raiding player must still be able to match the strength of the Troops encountered to pass.
 Cards used to pay a toll are placed face down next to the Jack for which the toll is being paid.
 These cards are then discarded once the Raid ends
     + __In the Stronghold:__ During a Raid if a Jack is accessed from the defending player’s Stronghold the Jack returns to the defending player’s Stronghold and the raiding player must discard one card from their Stronghold to their Tombs
-        - If the raiding player only has Kings or Queens, they choose one to be shuffled back into the deck
+        - If the raiding player only has Kings or Queens, they choose one to be shuffled back into the Deck
         - If the raiding player has no cards in their Stronghold the raid ends

 ## Rallying